raul23/equifax-data-breach/README.rst

 - `Apache Struts`_ is used across the Fortune 100 to provide web applications in Java, and it powers front- and back-end applications, including Equifax's public website.
 [W]_

+- `Equifax Lawsuit: ‘Admin’ As Password At Time Of 2017 Breach`_

+    According to the `filing`_ in the U.S. District Court for the Northern District of Georgia, Atlanta Division, Equifax was protecting sensitive personal information on a portal used to manage credit disputes with the username “admin.”

+    The lawsuit also points out that Equifax was storing unencrypted user data on a public facing server–so it could have been viewed by any attacker who chose to compromise it.
+Meanwhile, Equifax didn’t encrypt its mobile applications either–and when it did encrypt data, it left the encryption keys on the same public facing servers.

 - The US officials said that it was important to name the four PLA members because according to them it will help to publicly shame them.
 But it is